 My interest in high energy particle physics dates from approximately 10.20 a.m. on the 17th November 1981 during a 3rd year lecture at Cambridge when Richard Ansorge explained that all matter was made of quarks and leptons.
 Shortly thereafter I began work on a Ph.D. under the enthusiastic direction of Professor Alan Martin FRS at Durham.

 The main goals were (and still are) to study the fundamental forces and particles of nature using information gained in high energy particle physics experiments.
 My PhD thesis was titled Studies in high energy proton-antiproton collisions and involved identifying signatures of new particles - fourth generation leptons and supersymmetric particles.
 My research took me back to Cambridge (1985-87) and to the major international accelerator laboratories at CERN, Geneva (1987-89) and Fermilab, Batavia (1989-91).
 In 1991 I returned to Durham.
 I was promoted to Reader in 1996 and to Professor in 2002 and have held a PPARC Senior Fellowship (2003-6) and a Wolfson Research Merit Award (2008-13).
 I was Director of the Institute for Particle Physics Phenomenology (2005-10) and elected as a Fellow of the Royal Society in 2013.
+In 2017, my work was recognised through the John William Strutt, Lord Rayleigh Medal and Prize by the UK Institute of Physics "for pioneering new methods for the application of perturbative quantum chromodynamics to high-energy processes involving energetic jets, leading to sophisticated simulation codes that are being used to describe LHC data."

 |Precison predictions for the LHC|